-SMC operations were inaudible during the day and audible during the evening and night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of 25 dBA during the evening and night-time periods.
-During the night-time period SMC operations generated LAmax noise levels of up to 27 dBA.
+SMC operations were audible during the day, audible during the evening and inaudible during the night-time operator attended noise surveys at this location.
+During the evening, SMC operations generated an LAeq(15minute) noise contribution of 30 dBA.

 4.1.2 Operator-attended Noise Survey Results - 'Clarke' and 'Wadland'